6 Best Compost Bags To Use At Home

 - Each bag is 6 liters, .65 mil, measures 14" x 16"...

 NorPro compost bags have one major downfall.
 In their printed material, they state their bags aren’t suitable for backyard composting.
-They’re meant to be industrial-composting only.
+They’re meant to be food storage for industrial-composting only.

 They’re lighter-weight than other industrial compost bags.
 It’s best if they’re used for smaller batches of compost.
 The bright side to these is that they’re often available in many supermarkets.
 If you can’t order compostable bags online, this can be a real benefit.